About

 instagram.com/susiebertawriter

-Susie and her husband, Rick, a veterinarian, have lived in Newnan since 1977, where they raised two boys and have 2 grandchildren.
-She has retired from a long career as a professional vocalist/performer, having sung for many years with the Atlanta Symphony Orchestra Chorus and Chamber Chorus, touring Europe with the chorus.
-She has performed in many venues, including Atlanta's Fabulous Fox Theatre in "The Music Man," and the Rialto Theater where she wrote and starred in her one-woman show, "All Grown Up."
-As an empty nester she earned a BFA degree in Art.
+Her children are grown, her husband is a retired veterinarian, and she is retired from a long career as a professional vocalist/performer, having sung for many years with Maestro Robert Shaw and the Grammy-winning Atlanta Symphony Orchestra Chorus and Chamber Chorus, touring Europe with the chorus.
+She performed in many venues, including Atlanta's Fabulous Fox Theatre in "The Music Man," and the Rialto Theater where she wrote and starred in her one-woman show, "All Grown Up."
+Later, as an empty nester she earned a BFA degree in Art.

 She will never retire from writing.